A good working relationship with a virtual assistant (VA) comes down to clear communication that leaves no room for misunderstanding.

-Working from remote and distant locations that are outside your traditional office such as home, local coffee shop or even a hotel room is continuing to gain more and more traction thanks to the ever expanding information technology capabilities.
-Don’t you just love wi-fi and smart phones?
+Working from remote and distant locations that are outside your traditional offices such as home, local coffee shop or even a hotel room is continuing to gain more and more traction thanks to the ever-expanding information technology capabilities.
+Don’t you just love wi-fi and smartphones?
 I do!

 I love working remotely – so much so that it’s become the bulk of my business – and I really strive to master the technology that makes this possible for me.